STEVE CLARK

 Zoot suits of the 1940s represented freedom and self-determination, which match Doug’s approach to life . . . but you won’t find him wearing one!

-Favourite song in the repertoire: Feeling Good
+Favourite song in the repertoire: Don’t Worry, Be Happy

 FRED SCHMIDT